GrahamCampbell/Laravel-Flysystem/README.md

 * The adapter caching support requires `league/flysystem-cached-adapter` (`^1.0`).
 * The eventable filesystem support requires `league/flysystem-eventable-filesystem` (`^1.0`).

-Once installed, you need to register the `GrahamCampbell\Flysystem\FlysystemServiceProvider` service provider in your `config/app.php`, or if you're using Laravel 5.5, this can be done via the automatic package discovery.
+Once installed, if you are not using automatic package discovery, then you need to register the `GrahamCampbell\Flysystem\FlysystemServiceProvider` service provider in your `config/app.php`.

 You can also optionally alias our facade: